Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

-The CPDA, the joint multi-target bootstrap particle filter, the Gaussian and scaled-drift particle flows, and the stochastic particle flow consider all targets' states jointly, as a single high-dimensional state.
-In opposition, the classical multi-target filters track the targets separately, based on the nearly-constant velocity model.
-The filters' performance is analysed by computing the root-mean-square error (RMSE) of the estimates and the normalised estimation error squared (NEES) over 100 Monte Carlo runs.
-The original particle flows and the stochastic particle flow use 250 samples. {}
+The CPDA, the joint bootstrap particle filter (SIR), the GPF and SDPF, and the SPF-GS consider all targets' states jointly, as a single high-dimensional state.
+In contrast, the classical multi-target filters track targets separately, where each target's state is described by the nearly-constant velocity model.
+Performance is analyzed by computing the root-mean-square error (RMSE) of estimates and the normalized-estimation error squared (NEES) over 100 Monte Carlo runs.
+The particle filter (SIR), the original particle flows and stochastic particle flow use 200 samples. {}